'By practicing yoga, impurities dwindle away and the light of wisdom dawns.'

 As well as yoga, Namit teaches Tai Chi, Qi Gong and Kung Fu and has learnt from masters across the world including both Northern and Southern China.

-When she is not in the kitchen or in the shala she probably is out hiking.
-She loves yoga, travelling, skiing, snowboarding, food, friends, family and laughing.
+Denise loves to be active: When she is not in the kitchen or in the shala she is probably out hiking and she also enjoys skiing and snowboarding.

 Fernanda had a passion for cooking from an early age: When she was 17 years old began her career cooking in São Paulo, where she discovered the fascinating world of flavours and aromas.